openxla/shardy/docs/2024-03-14-shardy-partitioner-rfc.md

 For example, the sharding representation in some frameworks can be an ordered list of devices and dimension sizes, but this can't be represented with the [axis splitting](#axis-splitting-and-sub-axes) above.

-We propose to overcome this limitation and handle existing corner cases by defining **multiple logical meshes** at the top level of the program.
+We overcome this limitation and handle existing corner cases by defining **multiple logical meshes** at the top level of the program.
 Each mesh can have a different number of axes with different names, as well as its own arbitrary assignment for the same set of devices, i.e. each mesh refers to the same set of devices (by their unique logical ID) but with an arbitrary order, similar to the GSPMD representation.

 Each sharding representation is linked to a specific logical mesh, therefore it will only reference axes from that mesh.